herrinj/LAP/README.md

 All codes rely heavily on the FAIR toolbox available here: https://github.com/C4IR/FAIR.m.
 This toolbox is required in the MATLAB filepath to run any of the examples in this repo.

-Codes using hybrid regularization with LAP or block coordinate descent require the IRtools toolbox in the MATLAB filepath, available here: https://github.com/jnagy1/IRtools.
+Codes using hybrid regularization ('HyBR') with LAP or block coordinate descent require the IRtools toolbox in the MATLAB filepath, available here: https://github.com/jnagy1/IRtools.

 ## Acknowledgements